RainingQ/SE_practice/README.md

 # SE_practice

-A Junior student of FZU.
+A junior student of FZU.